Middle School TOC hosted by UK

 4 years NFA-LD.

 please include on email chain (firstname.lastname@example.org) or speechdrop

 Will vote on potential abuse, unless a debater wins that I should not vote on potential abuse.

 Condo- I personally think the negative should be allowed as many counterplans as the AFF has adv(s) + 1 (like an agent CP and *number of Advantages* CP(s).
 I’ll have a very low threshold on condo bad theory if more that are run.
-At the end of the round only one counterplan should be gone for/squo defended, I don't want to kick an alt for you and vote for the status quo.
+To me, at the end of the round only one counterplan should be gone for/squo defended.
+I don't want to kick an alt for you and vote for the status quo.
 If the AFF wins that condo is bad then I’d vote aff.
 If you outtech the AFF on why multiple counterplans are good, then I won’t vote on condo bad.
 I don’t think “drop the arg not the debater” is persuasive in condo theory debates.